JoyelTheDev/JByteModX/README.md

 **JByteMod Remastered** is an enhanced Java bytecode editor and analyzer built on top of the original JByteMod.
 It provides an intuitive GUI for loading, inspecting, editing, and saving `.jar`, `.class`, and `.apk` files, with deep integration for multiple decompilers, a control flow visualizer, obfuscation detection, deobfuscation utilities, a live-attach mode, and a plugin system for extensibility.

-Current version: **...** â€” requires JDK 21.
+Current version: **2.9.1** — requires JDK 21.

 ---

 ## Features

-- **Advanced Bytecode Editing** â€” view and directly modify Java bytecode instructions in an interactive list.
+- **Advanced Bytecode Editing** — view and directly modify Java bytecode instructions in an interactive list.
 Edit opcodes, operands, LDC constants, annotations, local variable tables, and try-catch blocks with dedicated editors.
-- **Multiple Decompiler Backends** â€” seamlessly switch between six decompilers: CFR, Procyon, Vineflower (Fernflower), JD-Core, ASMifier, and Koffee.
+- **Multiple Decompiler Backends** — seamlessly switch between six decompilers: CFR, Procyon, Vineflower (Fernflower), JD-Core, ASMifier, and Koffee.
-- **Control Flow Visualization** â€” generate graphical control flow diagrams (CFGs) of any method.
+- **Control Flow Visualization** — generate graphical control flow diagrams (CFGs) of any method.
 Save diagrams as images.
-- **Obfuscation Detection** â€” analyze loaded classes for name obfuscation (non-ASCII names, keyword abuse, reserved filenames) and method-level obfuscation patterns (try-catch block obfuscation, POP2 abuse, invokedynamic tricks, string obfuscation).
+- **Obfuscation Detection** — analyze loaded classes for name obfuscation (non-ASCII names, keyword abuse, reserved filenames) and method-level obfuscation patterns (try-catch block obfuscation, POP2 abuse, invokedynamic tricks, string obfuscation).
 Detects signatures from Allatori, Stringer, and ZKM.
-- **Deobfuscation Utilities** â€” run automated cleanup passes including constant folding, signature fixing, line number / local variable stripping, synthetic bridge removal, illegal varargs fixing, goto rearrangement, trap handler merging, unconditional switch removal, and illegal annotation removal.
+- **Deobfuscation Utilities** — run automated cleanup passes including constant folding, signature fixing, line number / local variable stripping, synthetic bridge removal, illegal varargs fixing, goto rearrangement, trap handler merging, unconditional switch removal, and illegal annotation removal.
-- **Android APK Support** â€” load and decompile `.apk` files (via dex-translator).
+- **Android APK Support** — load and decompile `.apk` files (via dex-translator).
 APK classes are converted to ASM `ClassNode`s for inspection with the same interface as JARs.
 (Editing and saving APKs is not yet supported.)
-- **Live Attach & Retransform** â€” attach to a running JVM process using the Java Attach API and retransform loaded classes in real time, without restarting the target application.
+- **Live Attach & Retransform** — attach to a running JVM process using the Java Attach API and retransform loaded classes in real time, without restarting the target application.
-- **Search & Replace** â€” search across the entire loaded JAR for LDC string constants, field/method references, and string patterns.
+- **Search & Replace** — search across the entire loaded JAR for LDC string constants, field/method references, and string patterns.
-- **Constant Pool Editor** â€” browse and modify constant pool entries.
+- **Constant Pool Editor** — browse and modify constant pool entries.
-- **Plugin System** â€” extend the tool with custom plugins.
+- **Plugin System** — extend the tool with custom plugins.
 Drop a `.jar` into the `plugins/` folder; it is loaded at startup with full access to the class tree, selected node, and menu bar.
-- **Drag and Drop** â€” drag `.jar`, `.apk`, or `.class` files directly onto the window to open them.
+- **Drag and Drop** — drag `.jar`, `.apk`, or `.class` files directly onto the window to open them.
-- **Cross-Platform** â€” runs on Windows, macOS, and Linux.
+- **Cross-Platform** — runs on Windows, macOS, and Linux.
-- **Localization** â€” UI strings available in English, German, Spanish, Portuguese (Brazil), Russian, Simplified Chinese, Traditional Chinese, and Chinese.
+- **Localization** — UI strings available in English, German, Spanish, Portuguese (Brazil), Russian, Simplified Chinese, Traditional Chinese, and Chinese.
-- **Discord Rich Presence** â€” optionally shows what file you are editing in your Discord status.
+- **Discord Rich Presence** — optionally shows what file you are editing in your Discord status.
-- **Auto-Update Check** â€” checks the GitHub releases API on startup and notifies you of new versions.
+- **Auto-Update Check** — checks the GitHub releases API on startup and notifies you of new versions.
-- **Dark / Light Theme** â€” powered by DarkLaf (FlatLaf) with a custom RSyntaxTextArea theme.
+- **Dark / Light Theme** — powered by DarkLaf (FlatLaf) with a custom RSyntaxTextArea theme.

 ---